gbrammer/grizli/grizli-for-dummies.md

 the information presented. **Below the heading of each chapter, the name of the author who wrote that chapter will be stated**.
 This is so that in case you are confused about anything in that chapter, you know who to contact for queries or further questions.
-We're all relatively famous, that I'm sure you can google or NASA ADS us and you'll find the most up-to-date email address for us, or physical address to send your telegram by pigeon.
+In some cases, the author's name will be a link that will either take you to their GitHub page or a website of theirs with their contact details.
+Otherwise, we're all relatively famous, that I'm sure you can google or NASA ADS us and you'll find the most up-to-date email address for us, or physical address to send your telegram by pigeon.